BroBrett/Bretts-portfolio/README.md

 ## Credits:

-- I would like to thank my tutor anbd BCS for helping me out on some CSS details.
+- I would like to thank my tutor and BCS for helping me out on some CSS details.

 <br>